devdanzin/cpython_fusil_report/cpython_report.md

 The high number of issues resulting in aborts and the fact that most segfaults also work on them make debug builds the most fruitful configuration, followed by free-threaded builds.

-_Table or graph?: issues by estimated relevance/severity?_

-The relevance/severity of crashes found was estimated with assistance from CPython Core Developers?
-The tally displays how diverse fusil findings are in terms of value to the project: some issues are trivial, others point to deep bugs that could affect a large number of users.
-It should be highlighted that the CPython developers attempt to fix all found issues, regardless of relevance, which is a marked difference from some other projects fuzzed with fusil.

 | GitHub User     | Issues Involved |
 |-----------------|-----------------|